 1 Submit a workplan for the implementation of the proposed activities and specified targets.
 The workplan should reflect the expected output, activities, and indicators in line with the outcome/output of this CFP with a specific timeframe.
-The workplan should factor in the anticipated timeframe for obtaining any necessary government approvals (if required).
+The workplan should propose which communities to be engaged, based on opportunities and national priorities; and should factor in the anticipated timeframe for obtaining any necessary government approvals (if required).
 The work plan should be complemented by a sustainability plan reflecting the mechanisms that will be put in place for continuation of the activities as the programme phases out.
+Further, the workplan should factor in the awareness raising and social norm change work done in those communities by the Government, NGOs, and international partners so as to ensure leveraging of good work done and strengthening coordination around the same.

 - 2 Design and deliver training.
 The training will include different stages of theatrical performance, starting from playwriting, directing, acting, scenography, among others, with particular focus on Forum theatre techniques, providing participants with solid knowledge and skills for leading their own performances.
-Participants will also gain awareness on different forms of violence against women, its causes, consequences and different tools to prevent, recognize and counter.
+Participants will also gain awareness on different forms of VAWG, its causes, consequences and different tools to prevent, recognize and counter, and to raise awareness about the services and policies in place in Egypt to prevent and respond to VAWG.
 The trained artists will be guided through a creative process where they can learn to use theatre games and techniques, improvisation, and storytelling, among others, to develop better self-awareness, self-confidence, learn new forms of expression, while exploring and reflecting on issues that affect them.
-Participants will be guided throughout the workshop on developing interactive theatre performances on the issue of violence against women, devised from their own stories to be publicly performed by the end of the workshop. - 3 Support public performances and community initiatives.
+Participants will be guided throughout the workshop on developing interactive theatre performances on the issue of VAWG, devised from their own stories to be publicly performed by the end of the workshop. - 3 Support public performances and community initiatives.
 The trained artists will perform the plays they developed highlighting key messages on VAWG using an interactive approach that involves Egyptian public from different backgrounds.
 The NGO will promote and manage public performances to ensure maximum reach among the intended target audience.
 This includes providing technical and financial support for the artists to produce their performances locally.

-The overall results of the plan must seek to deliver 10 community engagement initiatives/performances.
+The overall results of the plan must seek to deliver 20 community engagement initiatives/performances over the span of 6 months (First batch of 10 initiatives over the first 3 months and a second batch of 10 initiatives during the following 3 months).